-As courts consider additional in-person proceedings and more judges and court staff return to the courthouse, it is imperative that judges, court staff, justice partners, and the public feel confident that their safety and welfare are the primary considerations on which decisions are made.
+As courts consider additional in-person proceedings and more judges and court staff return to the courthouse,7 it is imperative that judges, court staff, justice partners, and the public feel confident that their safety and welfare are the primary considerations on which decisions are made.
 The requirements and benchmarks provided will establish some uniformity in approach, while the operational guidelines provide needed flexibility for courts to adjust for local conditions.

-Prins, PhD, MPH, CIC, CPH, Clinical Associate Professor in the Department of Epidemiology at the University of Florida College of Public Health and Health Professions and College of Medicine.
+Professor of Medicine and Public Health Sciences at the University of Miami Miller School of Medicine, and Cindy Prins, PhD, MPH, CIC, CPH, Clinical Associate Professor in the Department of Epidemiology at the University of Florida College of Public Health and Health Professions and College of Medicine.
 The Subgroup extends its thanks and appreciation for their invaluable input and expertise.